 6. Customer loyalty

-We can’t imagine an airline company which doesn’t monitor its aircraft filling rates—how else would it know how to optimize their use, which represents such a huge part of the company’s investments?
-(Read the article: Optimize Your Training: Lessons from the Airline Industry) Then why is it so rare to see training departments monitor session occupancy rate, resource use and real-time investments?
-LMSs are great for delivering online learning and assessment, but without proper financial and logistics data and specific ILT processes in place, it’s difficult to deliver efficient Instructor-Led-Training.
-A Training Management System provides training organizations with the indicators and tools to manage and optimize your whole Instructor-Led-Training activity.
+We can’t imagine an airline company which doesn’t monitor its aircraft filling rates.
+How else would it know how to optimize their use, which represents such a huge part of the company’s investments?
+(Read the article: Optimize Your Training: Lessons from the Airline Industry).
+Then why is it so rare to see training departments monitor session occupancy rate, resource use and real-time investments?
+LMSs are great for delivering online learning and assessment.
+However, without proper financial and logistics data and specific ILT processes in place, it’s difficult to deliver efficient Instructor-Led-Training.
+A Training Management System provides training organizations with the indicators and tools to manage and optimize your Instructor-Led-Training activities end-to-end.

 What goals are most important to you in optimizing your Instructor-Led Training activity?
 Don’t hesitate to get in touch with our experts to determine how we could help you tackle these goals.
 Or, if you’d like to get a closer look at how Training Orchestra’s Training Resource Management System could help optimize your training operations, request a demo here.

-Training Orchestra is a leader in Training Management Systems and provides an integrated full web solution dedicated to the entire training ecosystem: Training Departments, Corporate Universities, Extended Enterprises and Training Companies.
-Covering the whole training process: finance, logistics, administration, sales and portal, Training Orchestra has proven its efficiency with over 500 satisfied clients and 5 billion of training budgets managed.
+Training Orchestra is a global leader in Training Management Systems and provides an integrated full web solution dedicated to the entire training ecosystem: Training Departments, Corporate Universities, Extended Enterprises and Training Companies.
+Covering the whole training process: finance, logistics, administration, sales and portal, Training Orchestra has proven its efficiency with over 600 satisfied clients and 6 billion of training budgets managed.